dschmenk/PLASMA/doc/PLFORTH.md

 `TRON`: Turn tracing on

-`TROFF`: Tirn tracing off (will also turn off single stepping if enabled)
+`TROFF`: Turn tracing off (will also turn off single stepping if enabled)

 `STEPON`: Turn single stepping on